wvict/wvict.github.io/pages/physics.md

 ![](/assets/images/physics/img5.jpg)

-Some experiment that involved using capacitors and resistors.
+A lab experiment that involved using capacitors and resistors.

 ![](/assets/images/physics/img6.jpg)